- Military Life Cycle

 Military OneSource moving experts can help you with moving tips, information about your new duty station and everything you need to master your PCS.

 What your PCS orders include

-Unlike temporary travel assignments, permanent change of station orders are a longer-term assignment, generally two to four years.
+Unlike temporary duty assignments, permanent change of station orders are a longer-term assignment, generally two to four years.
 Broadly speaking, your orders will tell you where you’ll be moving to – either CONUS or OCONUS.

-- CONUS: Moves inside the continental United States
+- CONUS: Inside the continental United States

 Organizing your move